10 Apr 2024

 New aerial survey results indicate bleaching has hit all three regions of the Reef – north, central, and south – an event that is unprecedented in scale.
 The world is now on the verge of a global bleaching event, which is expected to be announced later this month.

-Climate change is also ramping up cost-of-living pressures.
+Global heating is also ramping up cost-of-living pressures.
 Since 2011, Queenslanders have endured 100 disaster events including storms, fires, cyclones, storm tides and floods, costing more than $20 billion in insurance claims.
 We all pay more for insurance as a result.

 People on lower incomes, who can least afford it, tend to live in the towns and suburbs hardest hit by extreme weather.

-Reconstruction and clean-up costs reduce what can be spent on health and education.
+Reconstruction and clean up costs reduce what can be spent on health and education.
 Storms, floods and heatwaves destroy crops, pushing up grocery prices.

 Delaying climate action will only mean more hip pocket pain for Queenslanders as extreme weather becomes more frequent and intense.